DanishKhan-pixel/AI-TASK/README.md

 # AI Sentiment Detector

 A simple API that tells you if text is positive, negative, or neutral.
-Built with FastAPI and TextBlob.

 ## What it does